PedroASB/PedroASB/README.md

 ## 🎯 Current Goal

-After initially dedicating myself to the academic research area, I started exploring other paths and I'm currently studying full stack development.
+After initially dedicating myself to the academic research area, I started exploring other paths and am currently studying to become a full stack developer.
 I already have some interesting projects on GitHub, which can be found in [odin-foundations](https://github.com/PedroASB/odin-foundations) repository.

 ---